July 20: Today in Royal History

 July 20, 1951 – Death of Johanna Loisinger, Countess of Hartenau, wife of Prince Alexander of Battenberg, former Prince of Bulgaria, in Vienna, Austria; buried at St. Leonhard Cemetery in Graz, Austria

 Johanna was an opera singer, virtuoso pianist, and actress.
 She sang soprano operatic roles in Prague and Opava (now in the Czech Republic), in Linz, Austria, and at the court theater in Darmstadt in the Grand Duchy of Hesse and by Rhine (now in Hesse, Germany).
 Johanna was one of the best-known singers of Mozart’s music of her time.
-She married the former reigning Prince of Bulgaria, born Prince Alexander of Battenberg, (known as Sandro) and they had two children.
-After her husband’s death, Johanna and her young children moved to Vienna, Austria and she received a pension from Bulgaria.
-Johanna was active in Viennese musical life and was involved in the building of the Academy Mozarteum in Mozart’s birthplace, Salzburg, Austria.
+She married the former reigning Prince of Bulgaria, born Prince Alexander of Battenberg, (known as Sandro), and had two children.
+After her husband’s death, Johanna received a pension from Bulgaria, and she and her young children moved to Vienna.
+Johanna was active in Viennese musical life and was involved in building the Academy Mozarteum in Mozart’s birthplace, Salzburg, Austria.
 She served as president of the Vienna Mozart Society, the Vienna Concert Association, and the Vienna Symphony Orchestra.

 Unofficial Royalty: Johanna Loisinger, Countess of Hartenau